Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Data and methods

 To also allow for small meridional variations in the latitude of the poleward peak and inter-jet region, we calculate the maximal index for a range of possible central latitudes for each of the boxes, as follows.
 We stress that this is a novelty we introduced given the latitudinal dependency of the poleward peak of the jet (not shown).
 We denote the inter-jet zone by $A$, and the poleward peak zone as $B$.
 We define the latitudinal width of the boxes to be $w = 13.5^\circ$.
 Box $A$ lies somewhere between 40$^\circ$N and 65$^\circ$N, while box $B$ lies somewhere between 60$^\circ$N and 85$^\circ$N. We then take a zonal average over the longitudinal sector corresponding to Eurasia, from 10$^\circ$W to 180$^\circ$E and calculate all the possible box $B$ minus box $A$ pairs for box-latitudes of difference $d=5^\circ$ apart, and find the maximal value.
 Thus, we define then our double jet index $D$ as the daily maximum of this difference:

 where $U(t,\lambda)$ is the zonal wind daily anomaly already averaged over the vertical levels and the Eurasian longitudinal sector (from 10$^\circ$W to 180$^\circ$E), $t$ denotes the time and $\lambda$ the latitude.
 The first integral corresponds to zone $B$, while the second to zone $A$.
-For illustration, \cref{fig:zones-dji} shows an example of the two zones for an optimal combination of box $B$ between 65-78.5$^\circ$N and box $A$ between 46.5-60$^\circ$N.
+For illustration, \cref{fig:zones-dji} shows an example of the two zones for an optimal combination of box $B$ between 65-78.5$^\circ$N and box $A$ between 46.5-60$^\circ$N. To take into account persistence, we perform a moving window average of the daily double jet index with fixed-durations windows, ranging from 7 up to 90 days, as shown later on in the manuscript.

 The resulting index is not sensitive to the order in which we take the vertical, zonal and latitudinal averages.

 The results are also not sensitive to reasonable variations of the vertical averaging levels and geographical averaging areas, and whether we use wind speed instead of the zonal wind component only (not shown).
 We note that other definitions have been proposed to detect this splitting \citep{molnos_network-based_2017, rousi_accelerated_2022, gallego_new_2005, pena-ortiz_observed_2013}.
 The version presented here is efficient in identifying double jet structures, while remaining computationally inexpensive to calculate for a given atmospheric configuration.